Trayon Bobb

 Bobb began his professional football career with Caledonia AIA of the TT Pro League in Trinidad and Tobago in 2011.
 During his time with the Stallions, Bobb won the FA Trophy in 2011–12 and the CFU Club Championship in 2012.
 In the middle of his second season with Caledonia AIA, in 2013, Bobb moved to Finland to join TP-47 before moving to RoPS Rovaniemi on a joint-loan agreement.
 In August 2013, Bobb was loaned to Lithuanian club FK Kruoja for the 2013 and 2014 A Lyga seasons.

-He is a Guyana international having made his debut in August 2011.
+He was a Guyana international having made his debut in August 2011.

 Early life

 Bobb was born in nearby village Uitvlugt of Essequibo Islands-West Demerara, Guyana, which is located on west bank of the Demerara River.
 Trayon is the younger brother of former Guyana national team defender Orville Bobb Carroll.
 Bobb began his competitive football career, at the age of 16, for West Demerara during the Guyana Football Federation under-17 inter-association tournament.
 On 27 March 2010, Bobb dominated a match against East Bank netting four goals, which included a first-half hat-trick.
 Two months later, West Demerara defeated Georgetown 2–1 in the final of the tournament to claim the title.
 After scoring seven goals in the competition and finishing as the joint-top goal scorer, Bobb was named the most valuable player of the tournament.